-We understand that healthcare needs are constantly changing.
-That is why we continue to add innovative programs such as Biotechnology, Genetic Counseling, our one-of-a-kind Low Vision Rehabilitation graduate certificate, Healthcare Quality and Safety, Ph.D. in Rehabilitation Science, and a Master's in Biomedical and Health Sciences, which can be completed within eleven months.
-Our newest program is Health Physics, and we have many other well-established curriculums.
+We understand that healthcare needs - even outside of a pandemic - are constantly changing.
+That is why we continue to add innovative programs such as Biotechnology.
+We also offer graduate programs you will only find in Alabama at UAB like Genetic Counseling, Nuclear Medicine Technology, Low Vision Rehabilitation, Healthcare Quality and Safety, Ph.D. in Rehabilitation Science, and Biomedical and Health Sciences, which can be completed within eleven months.

 Our degrees and programs are fully accredited by their respective professional organizations.
-This means you will be eligible for licensure, national certification or registration, and enjoy being in high demand within the job market.
-Our first-time student exam pass rate on credentialing exams is an astounding 98 percent.
+This means you will be eligible for licensure, national certification or registration and enjoy being in high demand within the job market.
+Our first-time student exam pass rate on many credentialing exams is an astounding 98 percent or higher.